Hinata-Hashimoto/chlocom/README.md

-# ChloCom: An interactive chloroplast genome comparison viewer.
+# ChloCom: interactive chloroplast genome comparison viewer

-**An interactive chloroplast genome comparison viewer.**

 ChloCom shows two chloroplast genomes stacked top and bottom and links homologous genes with ribbons, so you can explore synteny, gene content, and sequence between